mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 provides human-level acuity.
 The improved sensor suite emulates the acuity of a more olfactory-attuned race such as Vargr and grants the Heightened
 Senses trait.
-The advanced sensor provides broad- range trace chemical detection capability beyond any one biological being’s capability and also grants the Heightened Senses trait.
+The advanced sensor provides broad-range trace chemical detection capability beyond any one biological being’s capability and also grants the Heightened Senses trait.
 An olfactory sensor only operates in an atmosphere; the basic and